oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 #### Detailed Description

+### QoS

 Traffic shaping is a very common practice in network management.
 Traffic shaping allows the network administrator to prevent over consumption of network resources by limiting the bandwidth in several layers.
-Current implementation of libvirt allows limiting the bandwidth in the Host level and in the virtual NIC level for both inbound and outbound traffic.
-The Network QoS on oVirt make use of that API and allows the network administrator to define network limitations on specific VNICs and specific networks.
+Current implementation of libvirt allows limiting the bandwidth in the virtual NIC level for both inbound and outbound traffic.
+The Network QoS on oVirt make use of that API and allows the network administrator to define network limitations on specific VNICs.

-The QoS properties are properties which defines the traffic shaping applied on the virtual NIC \\ network.
+The QoS properties are properties which defines the traffic shaping applied on the virtual NIC .
 QoS properties currently include:

 *   Inbound
     -   Average - long-term limit around which traffic should float (Mbps)